-Elizabeth Suárez, a Puerto Rican native, is the Director of the HERS Denver Summer Institute, as well as one of the HERS core faculty in negotiation and conflict resolution.
-In this role, she is responsible for curriculum development, participant evaluation, and faculty placement.
+Elizabeth Suárez, a Puerto Rican native, serves as a HERS Core Faculty Member in negotiation and conflict resolution.
+Previously she served as Director of the HERS Institute at the University of Denver.
 Concurrently, she serves as an Alternative Dispute Resolution (ADR) and Leadership Studies faculty member at University of Denver.

 Elizabeth brings over 20 years of corporate executive management and small business owner experience to her work in the fields of leadership, conflict resolution, negotiation, persuasion, and inclusiveness.
 Mrs. Suárez received a BS in Chemical Engineering from Cornell University and an MBA for the Wharton School of Business.
 She is an alumna of Harvard’s Executive Management Program and the National Hispania Leadership Institute.

 Senior Associate, Excelencia in Education

 Estela López brings significant campus and organizational experience to her position of Senior Program Associate at Excelencia in Education.
 Senior administrative roles at the Inter American University of Puerto Rico, Northeastern Illinois State University and the Connecticut State University System and positions with leading national higher educational associations have shaped her leadership skills and made her an effective change agent for student success.